sipherr/depression/README.md

 - green tea- check the ingredients. buy loose leaf if possible

 ## Alcohol – not for the first month.
 I can kinda handle it, but lots of people can’t.
-- vodka
+- vodka (ice tea, fruits)
-- bourbon and American Whiskey labeled “straight” whiskey
+- bourbon & whiskey (water and ice)
+-

+## Marijuana
+The so called "weed hangover" has returned.
+I haven't experienced it since high school.

 # Sleep
-You need a regular sleep routine
+You need a regular sleep routine.
+In bed before midnight at minimum.
+Awake @ 7.

 # Hygene
 - brush your teeth twice a day